Conservation & communities

 The Trust has built a Community Training Centre in the Dibutibu rural community, around 25km South East of Victoria Falls in western Zimbabwe.
 The centre is the focus of all community activity, and houses a dedicated industrial sewing facility, used to make uniforms for local lodges; an indigenous tree nursery and a prolific community vegetable garden, maintained by two permanent employees.

 For full details about Greenline Africa, please see our Communities & Culture Programme page.

-Volunteering at Imire is a unique opportunity to immerse yourself in a new country and culture, and experience first-hand, day-to-day life in Africa.
+Volunteering at Imire is a unique opportunity to immerse yourself in a new country and culture, and experience day-to-day life in Africa.
 In return you will contribute to an important conservation cause.
 The experience will be life-changing.

 The conservancy has wonderful local guides, dedicated to the conservancy’s wildlife and experienced at teaching volunteers to understand the bush.

 Volunteers will usually get involved in some or all of the following activities: